yasuba/super-cool-shop/README.md

 I used Bootstrap to help me style my views, but had to add in a little extra styling (in the main.css file).
 In here I've included a media query for viewports smaller than 600px wide.
 This was to prevent my header getting squashed on smaller devices.

+###File structure

+The Node server is in the server.js file at the top of the tree.
+Javascript functions can be found in the public/javascript folder - these consist of the ShoppingCart.js, the Voucher.js and an interface.js.

+My HTML is in the views folder and is separated into the index.ejs and two partials - the header and main.

+The CSS is in the public/css folder.

 ###Run the app

 To see the store, first you need to install Node.js.
 Next, clone this repository, cd into it then run npm install.